flemay/3musketeers/content/docs/patterns.md

 ## Make - Compose - Docker - Make

 This pattern is the original one of the 3 Musketeers.
 In this pattern Make calls Compose which then calls another Make target inside a Docker container.
 This pattern requires the Docker image to have Make installed.
-Solutions about what to do if the image does not contain Make can be found [here][docker].
+Solutions about what to do if your image does not contain Make can be found [here][docker].

 ```yml
 # docker-compose.yml